telerik/teststudio-docs/docs/automated-tests/source-control/git/open-git-project.md

 **Open** Git project in the terms of Test Studio is to be applied when one should open an existing remote repository containing a project for first time.
 This option will create a local copy of the remote project in the specified folder during establishing connection.

+{% if site.has_cta_panels == true %}
+{% include cta-panel-teststudio-introduction.html %}
+{% endif %}

+Follow the steps to open a Test Studio project from remote Git repository.

 1.&nbsp; Launch Test Studio and click the **Open** button in the **Source Control** ribbon.

 ![Connect][1]